Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Once the installation is complete, execute jest –version to see the version installed.

-2. Create a Sample Project
+2. Create a sample project

-You’ll now create a npm-based project to house our production code and test code.
+Firstly, you will create a npm-based project to house our production code and test code.

 Start by creating a folder and accessing it: